 Scrub the potatoes and dry them.
 You can do this well in advance of baking.
 Don’t poke holes in them until you’re ready to bake them.
 Cut potatoes oxidize, that is, when the starch is exposed to air, it turns an unappetizing gray.

-While baked potatoes are at their best when you eat them right away, they can be reheated.
-For best results, let them come to room temperature first, then place them right on the rack of a preheated oven or air fryer (350°F) for ten to fifteen minutes or until heated through.
+- Reheating: While baked potatoes are at their best when you eat them right away, they can be reheated.
+For best results, let them come to room temperature first, then place them right on the rack of a preheated oven (350°F) for ten to fifteen minutes or until heated through.
+You can also reheat them in the air fryer at 350°F for five minutes or so.

 - Scrub potatoes clean and pat dry.
 Pierce the skin of each potato a few times with a sharp knife or fork.
 Coat outside of potatoes with oil, salt, and pepper.

-- Cook in air fryer at 400°F for 25 minutes, flip over, and continue to cook for 15-20 minutes or until tender when pierced with a fork.
+- Cook in air fryer at 400°F for 25 minutes, flip over, and continue to cook for 15 to 20 minutes or until tender when pierced with a fork.

 - Serve immediately with desired toppings.

-- REHEATING SUGGESTIONS: For best results, let them come to room temperature first, then place them right on the rack of a preheated oven or air fryer (350°F) for ten to fifteen minutes or until heated through.
+- Reheating Suggestions: For best results, let them come to room temperature first, then place them right on the rack of a preheated oven (350°F) for ten to fifteen minutes or until heated through.
+They can also be reheated in the air fryer.